On overconsumption, sustainable brands and my wardrobe: Reminding myself to embrace slow fashion

 Dying and underpaid employees who are working 14-16 hours 7 days a week, child labour of around 500.000 underaged.
 An industry that is the second largest pollutor of clean water and extendedly craves coal power in developing countries.

 Lastly, all of these brands encourage exessive overconsumption with items being dumped within 35 days (on average) after they were bought.
 Sales, coupons, Black Friday – all of these are tools with one specific purpose: making customers buy more.

-That sounds harsh and it surely is, and it also takes some conscious planning and execution to stick to this challenge.
+A new experience which needed a lot of discipline in the beginning.
 For now, I am going to through my whole wardrobe to sort out pieces I am not wearing anymore to donate them or gift them to friends who can make use of them for some more time.

 Update: I found Sellpy to be a great service to make this process as frictionless as possible